 As well as the main trunnions there are two auxiliary offset trunnions on each side which are used to tip ladles through 90 degrees when in maintenance pits, typically for work on refractory linings.
 These auxiliaries, which are fixed to the main trunion spigot exension with welded end plates, also wear and needed to be replaced.

 Metalock’s sequence of operations began by flame cutting the front plate holding the two auxiliary trunnions and air arcing away the welding from both plates.
 This left the 560mm diameter main trunion and its 406mm diameter spigot clear for machining.
 A specially designed orbital milling machine was then attached via a fixture to the spigot and the trunion milled to 510mm diameter for its full 356mm length leaving a 22mm radius at the inner corner.
 The milling device was replaced with a turning tool and the trunnion finish turned down to 500mm.

 The fixture was then reversed to locate on the newly machined trunion to clean up the spigot diameter by turning, reducing it from 406mm diameter down to 400mm.
 It was then ready to accept new end plates and auxiliary trunnions.
-Before these were fitted however, an EN14a ring was shrink fitted on to the 500mm diameter stub and finish turned to 560mm diameter.
+Before these were fitted however, an EN14a ring measuring 570mm diameter was shrink fitted onto the 500mm diameter stub shaft and finish machined to 560mm diameter.